 Leicester Square, London.
 Sat 28 Jan 2017

-and hand-painted posters, gathered in Leicester Square for a march organised
+sizes and hand-painted posters, gathered in Leicester Square for a

-by London against the Dolphin Massacre to march to the Japanese embassy.
+march organised by London against the Dolphin Massacre to march to

-with knives and poles, their blood turning the water red.
-Others are captured
+and attacked with knives and poles, their blood turning the water red.

 Save our NHS from STP Cuts